If you’re not interested in meditating, you might wonder how to practice mindfulness without meditation.

 2: Understand that everything stops you from being mindful

 Everything stops you from being mindful.
 And yes, I literally mean everything.

 Look around you right now.
 I bet wherever you are you are surrounded by sources of information all of which are jostling for your conscious awareness.
 Ads.
 TV.
 Background noises.
 Social media.
 Clutter.
 There are literally thousands of things around you right now that are gobbling up your conscious awareness like Pac Man gobbles up… whatever those little gold things are.

 The more stuff you have around you, the less mindful you will be, because all those things take up some of your conscious awareness.
 That’s why if you want to be mindful you should focus on eliminating stuff.
 And yes, I know that my use of the word “stuff” sounds a little universal and generic, but that is because literally everything is taking some of your mindfulness.

 I find that by simply clearing up my home and workspace I find it far easier to be mindful throughout my day.

 3: Zen Your Home

-The key to developing mindfulness without meditation is to remove as many sources of information as your possibly can.
+The key to developing mindfulness without meditation is to remove as many sources of information as you possibly can.
 A lot of times, that can be hard, because you are not in control of all the spaces you enter.
 If there is background noise at work, it can be hard to control it.
-However, you are in control of your home and you can control that space.
+However, you are in control of your home, and you can control that space.
 So, declutter, clean, and make your home a space that does not rob you of your conscious awareness.
-My guide to making your home Zen will help.

 4: Give up TV